volusion/element/content/tutorials/product-landing-page.md

 ### An Account with Approval to Create Blocks

 The first thing you need is for your Volusion account to be part of an approved organization that can create blocks in the Element ecosystem.
-To do this, see the [guide for how to become approved as a block developer](/how-to/get-approved-to-develop-blocks).
+To do this, see "[How to Get Approved to Develop Blocks](/how-to/get-approved-to-develop-blocks)."

 ### Setting up Your Development Environment

 You also need to set up your environment with Node.js, Git, and Element CLI.
-For specific step-by-step instructions, see the [guide for how to set up your development environment](/how-to/env-setup).
+For specific step-by-step instructions, see "[Environment Setup](/how-to/env-setup)."

 ## Create the Product Landing Block

 If your development environment is set up, you're ready to begin the tutorial.
-You're going to start by creating a product landing block, using your terminal and your favorite text editor or IDE.
+Start by creating a product landing block, using your terminal and your favorite text editor or IDE.

 ### 1. Log in to Element CLI

 Open up your terminal and navigate to a good working directory where you'd like to keep your block code.
-For this tutorial, we will assume you are in a directory called "blocks".
+For this tutorial, we will assume you are in a directory called "blocks."

 First, log in to Element CLI to ensure that your identity is associated with the block you're about to create.
 Enter this command into your terminal: